LuxTheDude/kafka_exporter/README.md

 Once the exporter starts up, sampling of the next offset to be produced begins.
 The interpolation table is built from these samples, and the current offset for each monitored consumer group are compared against values in the table.
 If an upper and lower bound for the current offset of a consumer group are in the table, the interpolation technique is used.
 If only an upper bound is container within the table, extrapolation is used.

-At a configurable interval `prune.interval` (default is 30 seconds) an operation to prune the interpolation table is performed.
-Any consumer group or topic that are no longer listed by the broker is removed.
-The number of offsets for each partition is trimmed down to `max.offsets` (default 1000), with the oldest offsets removed first.
+For the lag computation, the number of offsets for each partition is trimmed down to `max.offsets` (default 1000), with the oldest offsets removed first.

-Pruning of the interpolation table happens on a separate thread and thread safety is ensured by a lock around the interpolation table.

 Contribute
 ----------